agbrs/agb/book/src/pong/05_meta_sprites.md

 paddle_end.set_pos((20, 20 + 16 * 2));
 ```

-If you add this to your program and show it, you'll see the paddle.
+If you add this to your program and `show()` all of them, you'll see the paddle.
 But wait!
 The bottom of
 the paddle is the wrong way around!
 Fortunately, the GBA can horizontally and vertically flip sprites.

 ```rust